Amsterdamned II: Development

 In a 2013 interview with Schokkend Nieuws, Dick Maas said that in the 90s he had considered making a sequel to Amsterdamned titled Rotterdoom, set in Rotterdam.
 However, the project never materialized.
+In 2022, NL Film approached Maas regarding making a sequel to the film, but he declined.

 In December 2023, it was announced that Amsterdamned would get a sequel with Huub Stapel reprising his role as Eric Visser.
-Tatum Dagelet reprises her role as Eric's daughter, Anneke Visser, with Dunya Khayame, Tarik Moree, Ruben Brinkman, Mattijn Hartemink, and Pierre Bokma being cast in undisclosed roles.
+Tatum Dagelet reprises her role as Eric's daughter, Anneke Visser, with Dunya Khayame, Tarik Moree, Ruben Brinkman, Mattijn Hartemink, and Pierre Bokma being cast.

 Filming

 Principal photography began on 8 September 2024 in Amsterdam, with further shooting taking place in Alkmaar.
 Filming concluded on 18 December, with pick up shots being scheduled for the summer.